-I pray the spirit may give me an opening and a time to discuss the false assumptions she has towards homeschooling, but that wasn't lesson I was suppose to be learning in that moment.
-I do care for this woman, and she is currently overwhelmed by life.
+I pray God may give me an opening and a time to discuss the false assumptions she has towards homeschooling, but that wasn't lesson I was suppose to be learning in that particular moment.
+I do care for this woman, and she is currently overwhelmed by life, and her own choices in motherhood.
 When I stepped back, her "advice" really had nothing to do with me.

 I will continue to try to educate others about our choice to homeschool ,when the need arises, but my motivation must not be born from my insecurity.

-After some time and prayer, I see that my need for earthly validation led to forgetfulness of WHO called us to homeschool.
-We are validated in that calling by Him, and hopefully time will bear that out to doubters.
+After some time and prayer, I see that my need for Earthly validation led to forgetfulness of WHO called us to homeschool, and WHY we continue to do so.
+We are validated in that calling by Him because it works for OUR family, not because we think it works for everyone, and hopefully time will bear that out to doubters.
 And if not, oh well.

 I am sure I will again need this reminder very soon, but today I am thankful for growth.